seed-rs/seed-rs.org/crate/guides/0.7.0/app_1_counter.md

 }
 ```

-You'll learn about individual parts (`Model`, `update`, etc.) in next chapters.
+You'll learn about individual parts (`Model`, `update`, etc.) in the next chapters.
 And then we'll zoom out a bit and explain Seed app architecture.